The people, places, flavours and trends that have played a role in making Dubai a dazzling dining destination.

-Blue-chip restaurants, such as Zuma, La Petite Maison, Jason Atherton’s Marina Social, Coya and Hakkasan, are just a few of the buzzing, internationally acclaimed venues worth getting on a plane for.
+Blue-chip restaurants, such as Zuma, LPM Restaurant, Jason Atherton’s Marina Social, Coya and Hakkasan, are just a few of the buzzing, internationally acclaimed venues worth getting on a plane for.

 Meeting a need for a growing industry, the first professional culinary institute – the International Centre for Culinary Arts (ICCA) – opened in 2005.
 Though he prefers to stay behind the scenes, the school’s unassuming director Sunjeh Raja may be one of the most influential people in the industry, guiding new generations of chefs through his curriculum.